-The Office of Planning and Evaluation (OPE) is part of the Dean's Office and is directed by Dr. Amelia Arria, with support from her staff and graduate students.
+The Office of Planning and Evaluation (OPE) is part of the Dean's Office and is directed by Dr. Amelia Arria, with support from her faculty and students.
 The OPE activities fall into three categories:

-- Collection and analysis of research administration data, and tracking of proposals, awards, upcoming and pending proposals, and student and community involvement surveys.
+- Collection and analysis of research administration data, including tracking of proposals, awards, upcoming and pending proposals, and student and community involvement surveys.

 Amelia M. Arria received a B.S. in Human Development and Family Studies from Cornell University, a Ph.D. in Epidemiology from the University of Pittsburgh Graduate School of Public Health and completed post-doctoral training at the Johns Hopkins University Bloomberg School of Public Health.

 Kathryn B. Vincent Carr received her B.A. in Sociology from Wake Forest University, and a M.A. in Criminology and Criminal Justice from the University of Maryland, College Park.
 Kathryn is the liaison for all OPE requests from faculty and staff.